-Finally, because international search funds often have investors in far-off countries, entrepreneurs have had to be especially cognizant of investor reporting.
-In India, a searcher closed his fund early without an acquisition after concluding that it was too difficult to get enough attention from both U.S. and Indian investors.
-Using modern technology, some searchers have creatively kept foreign investors involved.
+Finally, because international search funds often have investors in far-off countries, entrepreneurs have had to be especially cognizant of maintaining positive investor relationships.
+In India, a searcher closed his fund early without an acquisition after concluding that it was too difficult to get sufficient attention from both U.S. and Indian investors.
+Using modern technology, some searchers have found creative ways to keep foreign investors involved.
 In Germany, two searchers reported regular videoconferences with their backers and in Spain a searcher dialed-in foreign investors during meetings with potential sellers.